Neither of the East nor of the West:

 The essence of any Sufi order, or tariqa, is the energy of succession, the spiritual energy or substance that is transmitted from teacher to teacher, back in an unbroken lineage to the Prophet Mohammad.
 Without this transmission the tariqa is form without substance, lacking the spiritual energy that is necessary for the real transformation of the heart.
 The true history of any Sufi order is the history of this transmission, which is the central core of the path, around which its practices and etiquette develop over time.
 The outer form of the path can change according to the time and the place and the people, but the inner essence must remain the same living substance of divine love.

-In 1961 a Western woman, Irina Tweedie, arrived in the northern Indian town of Kanpur, where she met a Sufi master, Bhai Sahib(1).
+In 1961 a Western woman, Irina Tweedie, arrived in the northern Indian town of Kanpur, where she met the Sufi master, Radha Mohan Lal, known by his disciples as Bhai Sahib(1).
 He was a member of a family of Sufis.
 His uncle, father, and elder brother had all been Sufi sheikhs in the lineage of the Naqshbandiyya-Mujadidiyya, an Indian branch of the Naqshbandi order, named after the fourteenth-century master, Baha ad-Din Naqshband.
 The Naqshbandis, known as the Silent Sufis, practice a silent rather than vocal dhikr, and they do not engage in sama, sacred music, or dance; nor do they dress in any special way to distinguish themselves from ordinary people.
 A central aspect of the Naqshbandi path is rabita, the bond or connection between master and disciple.
 The order was very successful in Central Asia, and spread throughout India through the work of Ahmad Sirhindî (d.
 1624), who was known as the Mujaddid (Renewer).

 What was unusual about this Sufi family is that they were Hindu, not Muslim.
 Traditionally the Naqshbandiyya-Mujadidiyya are the most orthodox of all the Sufi orders, stressing the importance of the Shari‘ah (Islamic law); but at the end of the nineteenth century a transition took place.
 Fazl Ahmad Khan, the sheikh of Bhai Sahib’s uncle, was Muslim, as were all of the predecessors on this path.
 But when the uncle, Lalaji(2), said to his sheikh, “I am yours.
 If you permit me, I may adopt Islam,” Fazl Ahmad Khan rejected the idea: “You should not think of such an idea.
 Spirituality does not need following of any particular religion.
 Spirituality is seeking the Truth and self-realization, which are matters of the soul....
 It is the duty of everyone to follow the customs and rituals of the country and religion in which one is born.”(3)